In a quick but engaging way, our process helps children gain experience making better consumer decisions.

 Every grandparent, aunt and uncle we spoke to would far rather put their gift dollars towards an item that will be used and appreciated, versus one that will not.
 Unfortunately, after about age 11, many of the gifts children ask for come with price tags that exceed what individual gift givers typically spend…

-So on top of teaching financial literacy, we give you a tool that can be used to organically crowd-fund – because it can make a lot of sense for extended family members to contribute to one more meaningful gift, versus buying smaller, less useful gifts on their own.
+So on top of teaching financial literacy, we give you a tool that can be used to organically crowd-fund – because it can make a lot of sense for extended family members to contribute to one larger more meaningful gift, versus buying several smaller, less useful gifts on their own.

 Getting Together to Buy One Gift That Counts